SAP/ui5-typescript/beta-statement.md

     * A change would not affect anyone only using imported modules.
 Those who access globals will need to import the modules instead.

-1. The generated type definitions still cause a (low) number of TypeScripterrors (actually only *one* in sap.fe.macros.d.ts) and a few dtslint warnings (several in sap.ushell and other libraries, but also one in the v2.ODataListBinding).
+1. The generated type definitions still cause a (low) number of TypeScript errors (actually only *one* in sap.fe.macros.d.ts) and a few dtslint warnings (several in sap.ushell and other libraries, but also one in the v2.ODataListBinding).
 We might try to get rid of these.

     * It is not clear whether and how they will be addressed.
 To pick one example: the proposal given by dtslint with the "unified-signatures" error message regarding the v2.ODataListBinding is misleading and unlikely to lead to any change.